-Fr.
-Maurice Elder visited the sisters in Baltimore and arranged for Fr.
-Bowen, Sr.Virginie and Sr. Claudina to visit Haiti.
-This on-site visit was the first official introduction of the Oblate Sisters to the country of Mother Lange’s heritage.
-They remain involved in the promotion of her cause.
+Father Maurice Elder visited the sisters in Baltimore and arranged for Father Bowen, Sr.Virginie and Sr. Claudina to visit Haiti.
+This on-site visit was the first official introduction of the Oblate Sisters to the country which played such a large part in the formation of the community.

 Max August, a promoter of the cause of Venerable Pierre Toussaint, joined the Mother Lange Guild and opened the Centre d’Information et de Services Pierre Toussaint et Mere Marie Lange.
 In June, 2006, the Center sponsored a pilgrimage to sites connected to Mother Lange.

-To fulfill its mission, HAU’s members focused first on the Haitian-Americans in their immediate communities, distributing information at Haitian Masses, charismatic conventions and other religious gatherings; publishing the book Her Name was Elizabeth: The story of Mother Lange, later translated in French, creating an annual “Mother Lange Writing Contest”—an initiative of Fr.
-Andre—for young people and inviting them to participate as members of the Youth Choir in the liturgies at Haitian pilgrimages.
+Initially, HAU's mission was to promote the cause of Mother Lange., primarily among Haitians and people of Haitian origin and to translate literature and documents into French and Haitian Creole, as necessary.
+To fulfill its mission, HAU’s members focused first on the Haitian-Americans in their immediate communities, distributing information at Haitian Masses, charismatic conventions and other religious gatherings; publishing the book Her Name was Elizabeth: The Story of Mother Lange, later translated in French, creating an annual “Mother Lange Writing Contest”—an initiative of Father Andre—for young people and inviting them to participate as members of the Youth Choir in the liturgies at Haitian pilgrimages.

-the formation in 2003 of the New York Mother Lange Sainthood Cause Chapter—which initiated the tradition, that HAU later adopted, of having a commemorative Mass in February to honor Mother Lange—and, in turn, stronger relationship of HAU with the Brooklyn, NY based “National Center for the Haitian apostolate” (SNAA in Haitian Creole), founded and directed by Msgr.
-Guy Sansaricq, now an Auxiliary Bishop of Brooklyn.
+We then reached out to the Haitian communities in other areas of the United States, in Canada and in Haiti through publication of articles in French, Creole and English in Haitian newspapers, on Haitian mailing lists and websites and invitations to groups from other states to organize pilgrimages to Mother Lange sites of life and ministry.
+The latter initiative led to the formation in 2003 of the New York Mother Lange Sainthood Cause Chapter—which initiated the tradition, that HAU later adopted, of having a commemorative Mass in February to honor Mother Lange—and, in turn, stronger relationship of HAU with the Brooklyn, NY based “National Center for the Haitian apostolate” (SNAA in Haitian Creole), founded and directed by Monsignor Guy Sansaricq, now an Auxiliary Bishop of Brooklyn.

-To reach that goal, efforts have been made to discern vocations among Haitian and Haitian-American women and invite them to consider joining the Oblate Sisters of Providence.
+Thanks to the strong support of Monsignor Sansaricq and the leadership of his Public Relations person, Buteau Espiegie, this affiliation made it possible to reach a much wider segment of the Haitian clergy and of the communities of Haitian origin both in Haiti and in other parts of the world through emails, lectures and workshops at SNAA’s conventions and mini-conventions and radio and newspaper interviews.
+Efforts have been made to discern vocations among Haitian and Haitian-American women and invite them to consider joining the Oblate Sisters of Providence.
 Haitian and Haitian-American priests recommended a few possible candidates, but for several reasons, including political upheavals in Haiti, language barrier and difficulty in obtaining a U. S. visa (or for the Sisters to travel to Haiti) so far, they have not been successful.
 Nevertheless, we remain convinced that, in His time, Providentia Providebit!
 We continue the journey with the Oblate Sisters of Providence, the Mother Lange Guild, all the Mother Lange chapters and the thousands of people all over the world who are engaged in this work of faith and love to obtain that the Church officially recognizes what we already know: Mother Lange is a saint.